ericheard/Challenges/GraphChallenge/readme.txt

 To build and run test from command line use Maven commands:

-- mvn compile
+- mvn compile  or   build.cmd
-- mvn test
+- mvn test  or   test.cmd

-After building, you can run from a command line using run.bat in the project root.
+After building, you can run from a command line using run.cmd in the project root.

 This main will run a single pass of both functions using a simple graph: